+35725368683

 • We advise on estate planning and inheritance law, particularly in drafting wills and managing property succession, ensuring compliance with Cypriot laws.

-Introduction to Cyprus property law
+Cyprus property law

 The Cyprus legal system is based on British requirements, as Cyprus was a British colony until 1960.
 Further, with EU membership, Cyprus' property law, real estate laws, and regulations were harmonised in line with the European Union laws and regulations.